Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 Research training plan

-The Research training plan outline how the research program and its anticipated projects are appropriate for HQP training in natural sciences and engineering.
+In the Research training plan, outline how the proposed research program and its anticipated projects are appropriate for HQP training in natural sciences and engineering.
 Discuss the involvement of trainees in individual projects.
 Provide details on the planned contributions to training in a co-supervisory or collaborative context, if appropriate.
 Explain the planned future contributions to knowledge and the expected training value of the proposed projects.
-Provide justification if limited training plans are provided.
+Provide justification if a limited training plan is provided.

 This is a free-form PDF attachment.